edgedb/easy-edgedb/README.md

 # Chapter 18 - Using Dracula's own weapon against him

 > Van Helsing was correct: Mina is connected to Dracula.
 He uses hypnotism to find out more about where he is and what he is doing.
+Jonathan does a lot of investigation into Dracula's activities in London.
 They find Dracula's other house in London with all his money.
-They know he will come to get it, and wait for him to arrive.
-All of a sudden Dracula runs into the house and attacks.
-Jonathan strikes with his knife, and cuts Dracula's bag with all his money.
-Dracula grabs some of the money that fell and jumps out the window, saying "You shall be sorry yet, each one of you!
+They know he will come to get it, and wait for him to arrive...Suddenly, Dracula runs into the house and attacks.
+Jonathan attacks with his knife, and cuts Dracula's bag with all his money.
+Dracula grabs some of the money that fell and jumps out the window.
+He yells at them: "You shall be sorry yet, each one of you!
 You think you have left me without a place to rest; but I have more.
 My revenge is just begun!"
 Then he disappears.

 This is a good time to think about money in our game.
 The characters have been active in various countries like England, Romania and Germany, and each of those have their own money.
 We should create an `abstract type Currency` that we can use for all of these types of money.